Jxl-s/luajoin/README.md

 # luajoin

-I created this as a way to familiarize myself with rust.
-It's a simple program that allows one to join multiple lua files together into a single bundle.
+A program (now abandoned) that allows multiple lua files to be joined together into a single bundle.
+Previously used to learn more on Rust, and to develop single-file scripts, I am but no longer doing that anymore, so I am making this repository public.

 JSON files are also supported.